 When the number one ranked amateur, Jennifer Kupcho, drove it up the fairway at the first tee earlier today, a grand new tradition was born in the lap of Augusta National.
 Needless to say, this annual feature will witness the emergence of several young golfers who shall carry the confidence off these woods into a thriving professional career for years to come.

-The spectacular trophy has been crafted with a wooden base carved from a magnolia, housing a white gold trophy that has the flowers that represent each hole engraved into it for posterity.
+The spectacular trophy has been crafted with a wooden base carved from a magnolia, housing a sterling silver, 24k white gold vermeil trophy that has the flowers that represent each hole engraved into it for posterity.

 As this new chapter of history makes its own stories, golf will be served well considering the stature of the club and its influence on the game of golf.
 The young girls that make their way here to play this week will have this memory etched on their souls, bleeding stories to the end of their lives, several generations into the future.